TDolbow/Best-Buy_Buy-Bot/README.md

 # Modifying Bot Settings
 All important settings can be modified in the Buy-Bot code.
-For the bot to sucesfully complete and order, you must fill in every setting.
+For the bot to sucesfully complete an order, you must fill in every setting.
 ![settings](https://user-images.githubusercontent.com/54713482/143315108-6c368eb7-a8df-4de4-9138-438548922284.PNG)